 Day 3- Yesterday the Creative Voyage went to MONA.
 The highlight was a beautiful dinner a the Wine Bar.

 After the entree we walked to James Turrell’s skyspace architectural, light installation “Amarna”.
 At sunset this beautiful clean space undergoes a poetic transformation as the ceiling changes colour and the window into the sky begins to morph and change, it’s an optical illusion, and a profound meditation on being human.
-Words really can’t describe what it is like to be in this space at sunset…..
+Words really can’t describe what it is like to be In His Mind and in this space at sunset…..
 We’ve been writing haiku as a journal on the trip here is one I wrote about last night..

 stolen from land and sky